-While you are enjoying your holiday here at Carswell Farm Cottages, why not explore some of the wonderful towns, villages, castles and gardens that South Devon has to offer?
+While you are enjoying your holiday here at Carswell Farm Holiday Cottages, why not explore some of the wonderful towns, villages, castles and gardens that South Devon has to offer?
 We have put together a selection of our favourite places to visit – from the seaside towns of Salcombe, Dartmouth and Kingsbridge, to the expansive mystical lands of Dartmoor, the city of Plymouth and great shopping towns of Totnes, Ashburton and Exeter.
 There are so many great places to see and explore!

-Why not find time to visit a few quaint country pubs, private beaches, ancient ruins and small seaside towns such as Newton Ferrers and Noss Mayo where you will something yummy for lunch – perhaps washed down with a delicious local apple juice or cider!
+Make sure you find time to visit a few quaint country pubs, private beaches, ancient ruins and small seaside towns such as Newton Ferrers and Noss Mayo where you will something yummy for lunch – perhaps washed down with a delicious local apple juice or cider!

 Noss Mayo/Newton Ferrers

-Ashburton is a lively town nestled on the southern side of Dartmoor.
+Ashburton is a charming town nestled on the southern side of Dartmoor.
 Home to many antique shops, galleries, book shops, an artisan bakers, fish deli and a variety of eateries it is the perfect place to while away a few hours!

 Most famous of course for its austere and forbidding prison which was built during the Napoleonic Wars, Princetown is also famous for being the place where Sir Arthur Conan Doyle found his inspiration when he wrote the Hound of the Baskervilles.
-It is the perfect spot from which to explore central Dartmoor…
+It is the perfect spot from which to explore central Dartmoor.

-As Devon’s capital city Exeter perfectly combines its rich past with modern influences.
+As Devon’s capital city, Exeter perfectly combines its rich past with modern influences.
 It boasts an array of historic architecture, including Roman ruins, the historical Guildhall and most notably the magnificent St Peter’s Cathedral which sits at the heart of the city and dominates the skyline.
 Spend a leisurely afternoon exploring the Historic Quayside, just a ten-minute walk from the Cathedral, and take a stroll along the canal past quaint antique shops, art exhibitions, local bars and lively waterside restaurants.

-In 2015 this beautiful and atmospheric small town was voted Best Place to Live in England!
+In 2015 this beautiful and atmospheric Dartmoor town was voted Best Place to Live in England!
 A bustling and very popular location, Chagford is an old Stannary town, now with a thriving and lively community of artists and musicians, as well as attracting walkers and visitors from all over the world.